Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Proof of Lemmas in Appendix

 \subsection{Proof of Lemma \ref{Lemma:VARBOUND}}

 To estimate the variance in weighted ridge regression we need the following lemma, which is similar to the Lemma \ref{Lemma:ULCB} but without tolerant error $\epsilon$. \begin{lemma} Suppose the event $\mathcal{E}$ hold.
-Then we have for any s,a,b,k,h following inequalities hold,
+Then we have for any $s,a,b,k,h$, the following inequalities hold,

 and

 \end{lemma} \begin{proof} For simplicity, we only prove the following UCB by induction,

 The base case $h = H + 1$ holds trivially since the terminal cost is zero.
 Now we assume that the bounds \eqref{eq: UCB} holds for step $h+1$.
 That is,